tarassov/bonuts_frontend/README.md

 Frontend part for the [Bonuts project](https://github.com/tarassov/bonuts)

+This repository was extracted from the [main repository](https://github.com/tarassov/bonuts) previously containing both backend and frontend part.

 Fast and simple way to encourage your colleagues and thank them for their patience and help.

 &nbsp;